-If you have installed the Windows OS with either AHCI or RAID mode enabled, DO NOT disable the set mode (if you wish to disable the set mode you will need to reinstall the Windows OS).
+If you have installed the Windows OS with either AHCI or Intel RST (RAID) mode enabled, DO NOT disable the set mode (if you wish to disable the set mode you will need to reinstall the Windows OS).
+Note the following:

-RAID mode with UEFI disabled (legacy mode) does not support PCIe SSDs.
+Intel RST (RAID) mode with UEFI disabled (legacy mode) does not support PCIe SSDs.

-AHCI mode with the IRST driver installed does not support PCle SSDs.
+AHCI mode with the IRST driver installed does not support PCIe SSDs.

-Figure 5 - 6
+Figure 5 - 7

 SATA Mode Change

 Notification